Aggregative Efficiency of Bayesian Learning in Networks: Generations Networks

-Proposition \ref{prop:r_for_gens} shows that social learning aggregates fewer than two signals per generation asymptotically in maximal generations networks with any $K.$ We now provide an exact expression for the aggregative efficiency in a broad class of generations networks with more general observation sets.
-In particular, this result will imply the same two signals per generation bound holds for all networks in this larger class.

-We only impose one regularity assumption on the observation sets $(\Psi_{k})_{k}$: symmetry. \begin{defn} The observation sets are \emph{symmetric} if all agents observe $d\ge1$ neighbors and all pairs of agents in the same generation share $c$ common neighbors, i.e. $|\Psi_{k}|=d$ for every $1\le k\le K$ and $|\Psi_{k_{1}}\cap\Psi_{k_{2}}|=c$ for distinct positions $1\leq k_{1}<k_{2}\leq K$. \end{defn} A generations network defined by symmetric observation sets is called a \emph{symmetric network}.
-To give a class of examples of symmetric networks, fix any non-empty subset $E\subseteq\{1,...,K\},$ and let $(\Psi_{k})_{k}$ be such that for all $1\le k\le K,$ $\Psi_{k}=E.$ Here we have $d=c=|E|.$ To interpret, $E$ represents the prominent positions in the society, and agents only observe predecessors in these prominent positions from the past generation.
-The maximal generations network is the special case of $E=\{1,...,K\}.$ For another class of examples, suppose $K\ge2$ and each agent observes a different subset of $K-1$ predecessors from the previous generation.
+We focus on observation sets $(\Psi_{k})_{k}$ satisfying a symmetry condition: \begin{defn} The observation sets are \emph{symmetric} if all agents observe $d\ge1$ neighbors and all pairs of agents in the same generation share $c$ common neighbors, i.e. $|\Psi_{k}|=d$ for every $1\le k\le K$ and $|\Psi_{k_{1}}\cap\Psi_{k_{2}}|=c$ for distinct positions $1\leq k_{1}<k_{2}\leq K$. \end{defn} A generations network defined by symmetric observation sets is called a \emph{symmetric network}.
+To give a class of examples of symmetric networks, fix any non-empty subset $E\subseteq\{1,...,K\},$ and let $(\Psi_{k})_{k}$ be such that for all $1\le k\le K,$ $\Psi_{k}=E.$ Here we have $d=c=|E|.$ To interpret, the set $E$ represents the prominent positions in the society, and agents only observe predecessors in these prominent positions from the past generation.
+We call the special case of $E=\{1,...,K\}$ the \emph{maximal generations network}, where agents in generation $t$ for $t\ge2$ have all agents in generation $t-1$ as their neighbors.
+For another class of examples, suppose $K\ge2$ and each agent observes a different subset of $K-1$ predecessors from the previous generation.
 Specifically, $\Psi_{k}=\{1,...,K\}\backslash\{k-1\}$ for $2\le k\le K,$ and $\Psi_{1}=\{1,...,K-1\}.$ This network is symmetric with $d=K-1$ and $c=K-2.$ (The network in Figure \ref{fig:d2c1} has this structure, with $d=2$ and $c=1$.)

-There remains a large variety of other symmetric networks that are not covered by these two classes of examples: one enumeration shows there are at least 103 pairs of feasible $(d,c)$ parameters in the range of $3\le d\le41$ and $1\le c\le d-2$ that correspond to at least one symmetric network, typically with multiple non-isomorphic networks for each feasible parameter pair \citep{MATHON1985275}.
-The next result applies to all such networks. \begin{thm} Given any symmetric observation sets $(\Psi_{k})_{k}$ where every agent observes $d$ neighbors and every pair of agents in the same generation share $c$ common neighbors, aggregative efficiency is
+There are also a large variety of other symmetric networks that are not covered by these two classes of examples: one enumeration shows there are at least 103 pairs of feasible $(d,c)$ parameters in the range of $3\le d\le41$ and $1\le c\le d-2$ that correspond to at least one symmetric network, typically with multiple non-isomorphic networks for each feasible parameter pair \citep{MATHON1985275}.

+We provide an exact expression for the aggregative efficiency in symmetric generations networks to quantify the information loss due to confounding.